buffeinstein/PageRank-Explanation-And-Implementation/README.md

 However, sparse matrices take in the indices with all of the row-coordinates in one list, and the y-coordinates in the other.
 Thankfully, all that takes is a quick transpose!
 Storing that transpose in `i`, we get

 ```
+#an example
 i = [[0, 0, 2],   # Sources
      [1, 2, 0]]   # Targets
 ```

-Amazing.
 We will store this `i` in the `torch.LongTensor` for compability reasons, so our final code for creating indices:
 ```
         i = torch.LongTensor(indices).t()
 ```